 I’m not sure I found wild roses or they found me.

-I grew up in Maine.
-The local soil was usually either ground-up glacial sand, clay, which is decomposed feldspar, or ledge.
+Growing up in Maine the local soil was usually either ground-up glacial sand or clay which is decomposed feldspar, or ledge.
 Not much of a choice if you’re a plant.
 We had sand, over ledge with a thin veneer of topsoil.
 And in that sand grew wild roses, Rosa rugosa.
 Long and stringy with pink petals and bright yellow centers and thorns, lots of thorns.
 I do recall, however, having a difficult time as a kid reconciling that the wild roses in the field behind the house were related to the roses in flower shops.
-They didn’t look like each other but the wild roses did have a hint of rose aroma.
-I grew more interested in roses when I learned the hairs inside the hip were the original itching powder.
+They didn’t look like each other that much but the wild roses did have a hint of rose aroma.
+I grew more interested in roses when I learned the rose seed hairs were the original itching powder.

-If you’ve read the series on site about Edible Flowers you also know that I once delivered flowers.
+If you’ve read my series on Edible Flowers you also know that I once delivered flowers.
 I had been accepted to law school and needed a job to tie me over until classes started so I delivered flowers.
 What an eye-opening experience!
 I went in thinking it had to be a wonderful job because you were delivering joy everywhere… wrong… oh so wrong.
 It was amazing how many women refused flower deliveries, or took them with a huge air of suspicion.
 And of course, there were all those deliveries to funeral homes.
 But most interesting were the roses.
-They were big, and beautiful, and absolutely without any aroma at all.
+They were big and beautiful and absolutely without any aroma.
+None.
 They were bred for size and color and in the process the aroma disappeared.
 We had to spray the roses with artificial rose scent just before delivery, every delivery.
-AND… you did not spray the roses in the van or you’d smell like roses for days, literally.
+AND… you did not spray the roses in the delivery van or get any spray on your or you’d smell intensely like roses for days, literally.
 Not surprisingly we carried several different spray-on scents so the grand and lovely hybrids of various genera would smell like the original thing.
 Rose, however, was the most powerful and long-lasting.
+(By the way, some flower arrangements that were not accepted were kept so they would wilt and die only to be sold for 40th birthday deliveries.)

 Let’s start at the top of the rose and work our way down.
 Petal flavor depends on the type, color and conditions of raising.
 They can range from tart to sweet, spicy.
 Darker ones have stronger flavors.
 Remove any white portion of a petal.
 That will be bitter.
 Petals can be added to salads , desserts, beverages, used to make jelly or jam and be candied.
 Rose petals are used to flavor tea, wine, honey, liqueurs and vinegar.
 Rose oil is used in perfume making and requires a ton of petals to get one cup.
 Rose water is used in cooking and is an eye wash.